All Episodes

 We can guess.

-But there's a really important point here, and and you know, David Schoen and you and Sidney brought that up.
+And David Schoen and you and Sidney brought it up.

-It was the fact that the end doesn't justify the means, and all you have to do is go back to what just recently happened in this election, the evidence that's been coming out on uh Peter Strzok and Lisa Page and how they discussed how much they hated President Trump and they wanted an insurance policy, and you know, the actions of Sally Yates and the actions of all these people that were involved, Andrew McCabe, James Baker, all the people that have been removed or been demoted, Bruce Orr.
+And all you have to do is go back to what just recently happened in this election, the evidence that's been coming out on Peter Strzok and Lisa Page and how they discussed how much they hated President Trump and they wanted an insurance policy.

 You know, they believe that their ends justify the means.

-And we could see that in those text messages, especially we could see that by the fact that Bruce Orrit, the DOJ withheld information on his wife and her work from Asian APS.
+Can see that by the fact that Bruce Orr at the DOJ withheld information on his wife and hard work from Asian GPS.

-So the end don't justify the means.
+So the ends don't justify the need.

-Just because you don't like somebody doesn't give you the right, especially if you have power to try to go after them by any means necessary.
+Just because you don't like somebody doesn't give you the right, especially if you have power, to try to go after them by any means necessary.

-David Schoen, Sarah Carter, and Sidney Powell, thank you all.
+David Schoen, Sarah Carter, and Sidney Powell.

 Stay right here for our final news roundup and information overload.

-Are you, sir, investigating the fact that the FBI used the dossier to get a wiretap against Trump associates, and they did not tell the FISA court that the Democrats and Hillary Clinton paid for that dossier?
+Are you, sir, investigating the fact that the FBI used the dossier to get a wiretap against Trump associates and they did not tell the FISA court that the Democrats and Hillary Clinton paid for that dossier?

-Let me tell you, every FISA warrant based on uh facts submitted to that court have to be accurate.
+Let me tell you, every FISA warrant based on facts submitted to that court have to be accurate.

-That will be investigated and looked at, and we are not going to uh participate uh as a Department of Justice in providing anything less than the proper disclosure to the court before they issue a FISA warrant.
+And we are not going to participate as a Department of Justice in providing anything less than the proper disclosure to the court before they issue a FISA warrant.

 Do we need another special counsel in place to look at what the FBI and the Department of Justice abused its power, how they abused their power?